xieguigang/xDoc/test/docs/T-Microsoft.VisualBasic.Language.ClassObject.md

 ### Methods

 #### __toString
-String source for operator
+String source for operator @"M:Microsoft.VisualBasic.Language.ClassObject.op_Concatenate(Microsoft.VisualBasic.Language.ClassObject,System.String)"

-_returns: Default is using  method as provider_
+_returns: Default is using @"M:Microsoft.VisualBasic.Language.ClassObject.ToString" method as provider_
 #### op_Concatenate
 Contact this class object with other string value

 _returns: _
 #### ToString
 Default is display the json value of the object class

 _returns: _